 Because New York-style pizza was originally street food, the oversized slices can easily be folded in half at the crust and eaten with one hand.

 Miguel Opens Tuscan Pizza in Sicklerville

 In 2014 he brought his talents, experiences, and pizza knowledge to Sicklerville, New Jersey where he opened Tuscan Pizza.
-Not only is Tuscan Pizza the best pizza in Sicklerville, it is the best New York style pizza in the entire South Jersey area.
+Not only is Tuscan Pizza the best pizza in Sicklerville, but it is also the best New York-style pizza in the entire South Jersey area.

-If you want a taste of authentic New York style pizza, you need you make your way to Tuscan Pizza.
+If you want a taste of authentic New York-style pizza, you need you to make your way to Tuscan Pizza.